robleto/design-resources/readme.md

-# Robleto’s Design Resources
+# Design Resources

-_A curated collection of links to articles, sites, and resources that have shaped my professional design work and personal development—compiled by Greg Robleto (www.robleto.com)._
+_A curated collection of links to articles, sites, and resources that have shaped my professional design work and personal development—compiled by Greg Robleto (robleto.com)._

 ## Table of Contents